-Applicable Laws Regarding Retail/Recreational Marijuana#
+Applicable Laws Regarding Regulated Marijuana#

-In November 2012, Colorado voters approved an amendment (Amendment 64) to the state constitution that makes the personal use, possession and limited home-growing of marijuana legal under Colorado law for adults 21 years of age and older.
+In November 2012, Colorado voters approved an amendment (Amendment 64) to the state constitution that makes the personal use, possession, and limited home-growing of marijuana legal under Colorado law for adults 21 years of age and older.
 Amendment 64 also required the State to establish a system in which marijuana is regulated and taxed similarly to alcohol.

 The possession and use of marijuana remain a crime under federal law.
 Persons who use marijuana for recreational purposes are subject to criminal prosecution under federal law.

 Effective January 1, 2020, The Colorado Marijuana code was consolidated from Articles 11 (Medical) and 12 (Retail) into a single Article 10 (Regulated Marijuana)